josmar-crwdstffng/angular/aio/content/guide/testing-components-scenarios.md

 These behaviors can be hard to intercept.
 It is far easier and safer to create and register a test double in place of the real `UserService`.

-This particular test suite supplies a minimal mock of the `UserService` that satisfies the needs of the `WelcomeComponent` and its tests:
+This particular test suite supplies a minimal mock of the `UserService` that satisfies the needs of the `WelcomeComponent` and the associated tests:

 <code-example header="app/welcome/welcome.component.spec.ts" path="testing/src/app/welcome/welcome.component.spec.ts" region="user-service-stub"></code-example>